Indigenous Faculty

 Assistant Professor, School of Community and Regional Planning

-Dr Low, a status member of Wikwemikoong Unceded Territory, seeks to advance a better understanding of Indigenous sovereignty as it is expressed outside the Canadian courts, with a focus on the implications of these expressions for the well-being of Indigenous communities.
+Dr Low, a status member of Wikwemikoong Unceded Territory, is the Co-Chair of the Indigenous Community Planning (ICP) program at SCARP.
+She seeks to advance a better understanding of Indigenous sovereignty as it is expressed outside the Canadian courts, with a focus on the implications of these expressions for the well-being of Indigenous communities.
 She also seeks to showcase the strength and strategies of Indigenous Nations and communities as they assert authority over their territories and work towards a renewed relationship with non-Indigenous Canadians.

 More on Dr Low